Rudy Clay (politician): Local politics

 In 1978, Clay filed to run for a seat on the Lake County, Indiana council from the 4th district.
 He defeated incumbent Councilor Frank Perry in the Democratic primary and won in the general election without opposition.
 He won reelection against Republican nominee Joseph Stojakovich in the 1982 election.
 During his tenure on the council Clay served as president.

 On January 6, 1984, Clay announced that he would run for the Democratic nomination for Lake County Recorder to succeed William Bielski Jr., who was term-limited.
 He won the Democratic nomination against ten other candidates which included Johnny McWilliams, who had the support of Gary Mayor Richard G. Hatcher, Leonard Bielski, the brother of the incumbent recorder, and Mathias A. Kerger, a former member of the state senate.
 He defeated Republican nominee Alan L. Banister in the general election.
 He was the first black person elected countywide in Lake County.
 He resigned from the county council on December 30, 1984, to become county recorder.

+County Commission

+Elections

-Clay ran for a seat on the Lake County Commission from the 1st district, defeated incumbent Commissioner N. Atterson Spann Jr. and four other candidates in the Democratic primary, and defeated Republican nominee Fredrick Congress general election.
+In 1986, Clay ran for a seat on the Lake County Commission from the 1st district, defeated incumbent Commissioner N. Atterson Spann Jr. and four other candidates in the Democratic primary, and defeated Republican nominee Fredrick Congress general election.
 Richard Blastick succeeded Clay as county recorder.

-On October 10, 1989, he announced that he would run for reelection to the county commission and won in the 1990 election.
+On October 10, 1989, Clay announced that he would run for reelection to the county commission and won in the 1990 election.
+Clay defeated Gerald Hayes and Velia Taneff in the 1994 Democratic primary and faced no opposition in the general election.

+During the 1998 election Clay successfully sued to have Carlos Clay removed from the Democratic primary ballot stating that Carlos was meant to mislead voters.
+Clay was endorsed by five of the six Democratic district captains in Gary, but Morris Carter and Robert Freeland accused him of using patronage to gain those endorsements.
+He defeated Carter, Freeland, Lyndell Vanzant, and Jasinto Carter in the primary.

+Suzette Raggs, the deputy mayor of Gary, ran against Clay in the 2002 Democratic primary with the support of Mayor Scott L. King.
+On March 8, Clay filed to have Epifanio Marrero removed from the primary ballot stating that Marrero lived in Porter County and a court ruled in Clay's favor on May 2.
+Clay defeated Raggs, Daniel Spolijoric, and Tony Walker in the primary and Republican nominee Charles Kirkland in the general election.